-We are currently offering Cost Approach for General Appraisers and we have an agressive plan to develop most courses required for certified general license.
+We are currently offering Cost Approach for General Appraisers and we have an aggressive plan to develop most courses required for certified general license.
 These courses follow the university model of online education.
 That means that they are offered in the form of 8 lessons spread over eight weeks of study guided by an instructor.
-Each week there are a series of assignements that need to be completed but you are free to do those as time permits during that week.
-There are no lectures or exercizes that require you to be online at a particular time during the week.
+Each week there are a series of assignments that need to be completed but you are free to do those as time permits during that week.
+There are no lectures or exercises that require you to be online at a particular time during the week.
 The benefits of ASFMRA online courses for general appraiser licensure include:

 - The ASFMRA/MU education model uses the gold standard of online education – the university model of online education!

 - You can simultaneously earn college credit and licensure credit – no longer do you have to get your degree first and then take another 300 hours of course work, saving you time and money!

 - ASFMRA and MU are working on developing both graduate and undergraduate certificate programs in appraisal.
 This program has not been approved and we cannot guarantee it will be but soon you may be able to receive a certificate in appraisal without working toward a degree.